joanpablo/reactive_forms/README.md

 ## Default Values

-Notice that in the example above that in the case of the *name* we have also set a default value, in the case of the *email* the default value is **null**.
+Notice in the example above that in the case of the *name* we have also set a default value, in the case of the *email* the default value is **null**.

 ## What about Validators?